abderox/AgileEX/README.md

 ## Getting Started
 1. Clone the repository
 2. Run `npm install` to install the dependencies
-3. Run `npm start` to start the application
+3. Run `npm run dev` to start the application

 ## Demo